A practical guide to Zendesk API basics (and a simpler alternative)

 DELETE: To remove something from the system.

 These actions can touch almost every corner of Zendesk, from ticketing to the help center.
-The official API reference documentation has the full list, but the main takeaway is simple: it’s a way for other applications to talk to Zendesk without a person having to click around in the interface.
+The official API reference documentation has the full list, but the main takeaway is simple: it’s a professional way for other applications to talk to Zendesk to ensure data consistency and accuracy.

 Common use cases for Zendesk API basics: What can you actually do with it?